smurphin/smurphin.github.io/_posts/2023-05-17-Azure-Open-AI-with-Terraform.md

 - [dev.tfvars](#devtfvars): Environment-specific variables file for the development environment.
 - [locals.tf](#localstf): Defines the local values and logic for generating the cognitive deployments.
 - [resource-group.tf](#resource-grouptf): Defines and manages the Azure resource group where the cognitive accounts and deployments will be organized and managed.
-- [dev-gpt-deployment.tf](#dev-gpt-deploymenttf): Defines the configuration for deployment of Azure cognitive accounts and OpenAI models within the accounts.
+- [gpt-deployment.tf](#gpt-deploymenttf): Defines the configuration for deployment of Azure cognitive accounts and OpenAI models within the accounts.

 Let's take a closer look at the key Terraform configuration files in the project.